pobradovic08/nfacctd-snmp-check/README.md

 ```
 Since `nfacctd_check` exits with error if there's no running nfacctd proccess on `<nfacctd_server_hostname>`
 (or if there is some kind of SNMP error), the check will fail in those cases and exclude the real server from loadbalancing.

+This could be easily changed to check for any running proccess by changing the argument passed to `proc_check` in snmpd config.